About me

 My creative path

-II've worked in various industries: as a designer in various fields, illustrator, and game concept artist.
-I have an incomplete higher education as an architect, and I also received a secondary specialized education as an artist-designer (industrial designer).
-I took specialized courses in digital graphics.
+I've worked in various industries: as a designer, illustrator, and game concept artist.
+I have an incomplete university degree in architecture and also completed a secondary specialized education as an industrial designer.
+I also took specialized courses in digital graphics.

 My creative activity began in childhood, at art school.
 I've practically always tried to engage in creative activity in one way or another, with a few exceptions.
 Art gave me a breath of fresh creative freedom and a free flight of thought.